fetchai/agents-aea/docs/skill-guide.md

 ## Step 8: Run a service provider AEA

+In order for this AEA to find another AEA when searching, the second AEA (let's call it the service provider AEA) must exist and have been registered with the SOEF.

-In order to be able to find another AEA when searching, from a different terminal window, we fetch another finished AEA and install its Python dependencies:
+From a different terminal window, we fetch a finished service provider AEA and install its Python dependencies:
 ``` bash
 aea fetch fetchai/simple_service_registration:0.19.0 && cd simple_service_registration && aea install && aea build
 ```